The philosophy of fate & free will

-I have compiled a short brief of a few accomplished astrologer’s thoughts on fate and free will.
+I have compiled a short brief of two accomplished astrologer’s thoughts on fate and free will.
 Please be aware that these are not quotes but my own paraphrasing from reading their texts, in short, it's my opinion of what they were getting at.
 Below I have references to these texts and my own conclusion on the matter.
 I hope to highlight points of reference that attract your curiosity for your further investigation.

 Bernadette Brady, Discusses the evolution of astrology prediction in line with the evolution of the human race.
 How the hunter-gatherer was seemingly at the mercy of fate and how we have slowly evolved to become self-determining, how astrology was once black and white and is now seen in HD colour.
 She outlines the principles of Mundane, Static and Dynamic astrology and its evolution and how we can still find individuals who only resonate with particular techniques.
 Concluding that some individuals are at the mercy of fate and some are self-determining.